 - Direct Debit – this is the simplest option as it comes straight out of your bank account.

 - Online – pay online with a debit or credit card at Allpay’s internet payment site.

 - Allpay app – this is available for Apple, Android and Windows Phone.

 - By phone – call us to pay with a debit or credit card on 0345 111 0000

-- In person – pay by cash where you see the PayPoint sign.
-You can find your local outlet here.
+- In person – pay by cash or debit card at any Post Office or where you see the PayPoint sign.
+Find your local Post Office or PayPoint outlet.

 What if I’m on Housing Benefit or Universal Credit?

 If you are unsure what you are entitled to then contact us.
 We can check if you are eligible, help you make a claim and process it quickly.
 It’s up to you to make sure that your claim is accurate, with all the relevant documents and you are responsible for any debt that builds up in the meantime.

 If you receive Housing Benefit then you can ask your local authority to pay us directly which may cover all or part of your rent.

 If you’ve moved over to Universal Credit, you will now get a monthly payment direct to you.
 It will include any help you get towards your housing costs.